R3dSpyder/R3dSpyder/README.md

 I am experienced in programming and algorithm implementation, but now I wish to become a software developer and enter industry for better prospects.

 💞️ I’m interested in algorithms, encryption, web development, game development, sockets and networking, cyber security and AI/machine learning.
 I am proficient with Python, C#, Java, SQL databases and Javascript (with HTML and CSS).
-I can utilise Unity game engine, and React.
-I can write algorithms for search and sort and pathfinding, and -with a little revision- for machine learning too.
+I can utilise Unity game engine, React and a variety of Anaconda packages such as numpy, matplotlib etc. I can write algorithms for search and sort and pathfinding, and for basic machine learning.

 👀